IIS – Interviewing Suspects (Under Construction) Course Category/Categories: Investigations, Students, Under Construction,

 When you have completed this course you will be able to:

-- Identify that the primary focus of a structured interview is to obtain information.
+- Identify that obtaining information is the primary focus of a structured interview.

 - Articulate how tunnel vision can hinder an investigation.

-- Apply the steps in the structured interview process.
+- Apply the stages in the structured interview process.

-- Demonstrate the proper procedure when doing a Charter and Caution.
+- Demonstrate the proper procedure when conducting a Charter and Caution.

-- Know that interviews can take place in a variety of locations.
+- Recognize that interviews can take place in a variety of locations.

 - Apply the structured interview process to gain the suspect’s trust.

-- Apply the structured interview process to understand the suspect.
+- Apply the structured interview process to better understand the suspect.

-- Apply the structured interview process to get a commitment from the suspect.
+- Apply the structured interview process to obtain commitment from the suspect.

-- Prepare for the interview by considering any variables that may have happened during the incident.
+- Prepare for the interview by considering any variables that may have occurred during the incident.

-- Recognize the need to explain to the suspect why they are there and what they can expect.
+- Recognize the need to explain to the suspect why they are being interviewed and what they can expect during the interview.